heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 === "Go"
     ```go
-    // Use a Go CRON package, for example:
+    // Use a separate Go package for UUIDs.
     import "github.com/gofrs/uuid"
     ```